astravital/VOS_KARGALY/docs/en/DEVELOPMENT_WORKFLOW.md

 - The `CURSOR_PROJECT/` folder contains the extracted data in text format (XML)
 - Extracted data can be processed and analyzed in Cursor IDE

+#### Working with HMI Tags for WinCC Advanced V20

+HMI tags are stored in Excel format with two sheets: `hmi_tags` and `multiplexing`.
+To work with these tags:

+**Process:**

+1. Extract Excel sheets to CSV format (done manually in Excel):
+   - Save `hmi_tags` sheet as `Hmi Tags.csv` (CSV UTF-8, semicolon delimiter)
+   - Save `multiplexing` sheet as `Multiplexing.csv` (CSV UTF-8, semicolon delimiter)

+2. Edit CSV files:
+   - CSV files are text-based and easy to edit
+   - Can be edited in any text editor or spreadsheet program
+   - Files are located in `CURSOR_PROJECT/examples/HMI_TAGS/`

+3. Convert CSV back to Excel:
+   - Use `scripts/hmi_tags_excel_converter.py` to convert CSV files back to Excel
+   - The script creates an Excel file with both sheets: `hmi_tags` and `multiplexing`

+4. Import to WinCC Advanced V20:
+   - Use the Excel file to import tags into WinCC Advanced V20 project

+**File Locations:**

+- Excel file: `CURSOR_PROJECT/examples/HMI_TAGS/HMITags.xlsx`
+- CSV files: `CURSOR_PROJECT/examples/HMI_TAGS/Hmi Tags.csv` and `Multiplexing.csv`

+**Tools:**

+- `scripts/hmi_tags_excel_converter.py` - Python script to convert between CSV and Excel formats
+- Requires: Python 3.7+, pandas, openpyxl (see `requirements.txt`)

 ## Notes

 - All documentation is written in English first